emberjs/rfcs/active/0000-computed-sort-array-argument.md

 # Detailed design

 With this RFC I'm proposing we introduce an additional computed macro, `Ember.computed.sortBy`, to fill the gap.
-The argument order would be similar to that of `Ember.computed.sort`.
+The argument style would be similar to that of `Ember.computed.sort`.
+However, with `Ember.computed.sortBy` all non-primary sort orders (secondary, tertiary, etc) would be defined as additional arguments. `Ember.Enumerable.sortBy` serves as existing precedence for this pattern.
 Reusing the above example,

 Before:
 ```javascript